Emily Blair

 BIO

-Emily Blair is an Appalachian poet, blue-collar scholar, and community college professor living in North Carolina.
+Emily Blair is an Appalachian poet, blue-collar scholar, and university professor living in North Carolina.
 Originally from Fort Chiswell, Virginia, she called Blacksburg, VA, and Louisville, KY, home before settling in the Tarheel State.

-Themes for her creative writing include queer identity, Appalachia, and abstract renderings of emotions and relationships.
+Themes for her creative writing include queer identity and Appalachia.

 Her resume can be viewed here.